-BEGIN OPERATIONAL ASSESSMENT
+BEGIN AN OPERATIONAL ASSESSMENT

-To sign in to Student Portal and begin an operational assessment, the fall or spring window must be open, and the student's credentials (username and password) must be used.
-The student's credentials will be the same for all subjects administered during the fall and spring windows, including all field test testlets.
+To sign in to Student Portal and begin the operational assessment, the assessment window must be open, and the student's credentials (username and password) must be used.
+The student's credentials will be the same for all DLM alternate assessments, including all testlets administered during the optional instructionally embedded window, all testlets assigned during the required spring assessment window, and all field test testlets.

-The student's credentials are available in Educator Portal and can be accessed in the Instruction and Assessment Planner after the fall window opens.
+The student's credentials are available in Educator Portal and can be accessed in the Instruction and Assessment Planner after the opening of the instructionally embedded assessment window.
 Select the Credential icon to access and print the student's username and password.
 Although a student's username remains the same from year to year, each year when the student is enrolled in Educator Portal, the student is assigned a brand-new password.